NaserMohannad/ALIS/README.md

-# Artificial Intelligence for Land and Survey
+# Artificial Intelligence for Land and Survey (AILS)

 Artificial Intelligence for Land and Survey is an AI assistant launched by Eyad Al-Naimi and Naser Diabat.